 We operate in a number of geographic, product and service markets, which are highly competitive.
-Our USCIS products primarily compete with the products of two global consumer credit reporting companies, Experian and TransUnion, which offer a range of consumer credit reporting products that are similar to products we offer.
+Our Information Services products primarily compete with the products of two global consumer credit reporting companies, Experian and TransUnion, which offer a range of consumer credit reporting products that are similar to products we offer.
 We believe that our products and services offer customers an advantage over those of our competitors because of the quality of our data files, which we believe to be superior in terms of depth and accuracy.
 Our competitive strategy is to rely on product features and quality while remaining competitive on price.
-Experian and The Dun & Bradstreet Corporation are the major competitors for our North America Commercial Solutions products and services, although we believe we have a unique database and product for the small business segment of that market.
-Our Credit Marketing Services and Direct Marketing Services products and services also compete with these companies and others who offer demographic information products and services, including Acxiom Corporation, Harte-Hanks, Inc. and infoUSA, Inc. We believe these products and services are superior and, in some cases, unique compared to those offered by our competitors at comparable prices.
-Our North America Personal Solutions products and services compare with similar offerings sold directly by Experian and TransUnion and also with offerings from a number of resellers of consumer credit information sold by Experian, TransUnion and us.
-We tailor our pricing of North America Personal Solutions products and services to the needs of the market, which can change frequently due to the dynamic nature of the consumer market.
+Experian and The Dun & Bradstreet Corporation are the major competitors for our Commercial Services products, although we believe we have a unique database and product for the small business segment of that market.
+Our Marketing Services products also compete with these companies and others who offer demographic information products and services, including Acxiom Corporation, Harte-Hanks, Inc. and infoUSA, Inc. We believe the Marketing Services products and services are superior and, in some cases, unique compared to those offered by our competitors at comparable prices.
+Our Personal Solutions products and services compete with similar offerings sold directly by Experian and TransUnion and also with offerings from a number of resellers of consumer credit information sold by Experian, TransUnion and us.
+We tailor our pricing of Personal Solutions products to the needs of the market, which can change frequently due to the dynamic nature of the consumer market.
 We change our pricing periodically to accommodate new product introductions or other market conditions.
 We also compete with Fair Isaac Corporation, Experian and TransUnion with respect to our analytical tools.